openssl - OpenSSL command line program

-The openssl program is a command line tool for using the various cryptography functions of OpenSSL's crypto library from the shell.
+The openssl program is a command line program for using the various cryptography functions of OpenSSL's crypto library from the shell.
 It can be used for

 Many commands use an external configuration file for some or all of their arguments and have a -config option to specify that file.
 The default name of the file is openssl.cnf in the default certificate storage area, which can be determined from the openssl-version(1) command.
 The environment variable OPENSSL_CONF can be used to specify a different location of the file.
 See openssl-env(7).

 The list options -standard-commands, -digest-commands, and -cipher-commands output a list (one entry per line) of the names of all standard commands, message digest commands, or cipher commands, respectively, that are available.

 from => to